SENKO HOLDINGS

 (stakeholder reputation)

-·Improved reputation as a result of supplying environmentally friendly products and services
+● Improvement in reputation as a result of providing environmentally friendly products, goods, and services*

 Indicators and targets

-Under the five-year Medium-term Business Plan that began in FY2023, we are striving to realize sustained business growth through environmentally oriented activities such as strategic investments using CO₂ emissions per unit of revenue in our ground transport business as the principal indicator, with a FY2027 target of realizing a 10% reduction relative to FY2021.
-We are not only assessing Scope 1 and 2 CO₂ emissions, but also calculating emissions both upstream (via procurement) and downstream (via shipment and beyond) of our corporate activities (i.e., Scope 3* emissions) in a more detailed manner.
+We will continue to calculate GHG emissions both upstream (via procurement) and downstream (via shipment and beyond) of our corporate activities (i.e., Scope 3 emissions) in a more detailed manner.
 We are also moving ahead with an effort to calculate Scope 3 emissions for logistics operations in our customers’ supply chains and recommend efficient logistics measures.

 MENU